berkayersever/data-science/README.md

 # Data Science
-Assignments for CS210 Introduction to Data Science Course in Sabanci University
+Assignments and projects for CS210 Introduction to Data Science Course in Sabanci University